 - Narcotic pain reliever and/or non-narcotic pain reliever

 - Anti-inflammatory such as Celebrex

-- LyricaTM for nerve pain

 - Coated Aspirin to thin the blood

-- KeflexTM or another antibiotic to prevent infection

 These prescriptions will be given to you or your family just prior to your surgery or immediately after.
 Over-the-counter medications such as stool softeners or laxatives may be recommended and purchased from your local pharmacy.